-If successful, the LGEM intensity forecast model being developed as part of this research can be transitioned for use by the Joint Typhoon Warning Center.
+The west Pacific LGEM and SHIPS intensity forecast model being developed as part of this research are being transitioned for use by the Joint Typhoon Warning Center.
 This transition will impact the DoD through improved forecast products.
+Based on the success of the 2012 demonstration, versions are also being developed for the Indian Ocean and southern hemisphere.